fuqcool/blackbox/README.md

 Open your shell, use command

 ```
-./edit.sh FILE-YOU-WANNA-ENCRYPT
+./blackbox.sh FILE-YOU-WANNA-ENCRYPT
 ```

-Edit it, and save it.
+Edit and save with vim.
+Things will be encrypted after you quit the editor.

 ## Dependencies
 It only requires **bash**, **openssl**, **vim** to run.